planetfederal/workshops/tutorials/censusmap/src/index.rst

 One Style to Rule them All
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Viewing our data via a parametric SQL view doesn't quite get to over the goal line though, because we still need to create a thematic style for the data, and the data in our **51 columns** has vastly different ranges and distributions:
+Viewing our data via a parametric SQL view doesn't quite get us over the goal line though, because we still need to create a thematic style for the data, and the data in our **51 columns** have vastly different ranges and distributions:

 * some are percentages
 * some are absolute population counts